 Today is International Women’s Day—a perfect opportunity to discuss targeted strategies for female MBA applicants.
-As an MBA, entrepreneur and businessperson, I know that women can more than handle business school and the application process just as well or better than anyone.
+As an MBA, entrepreneur, and businessperson, Stacy Blackman knows that women can more than handle business school and the application process just as well or better than anyone.
 Stereotypes do persist, however.
-In reality, women pursuing graduate management education are still an underrepresented demographic on campus.
+In reality, women pursuing graduate management education are still largely an underrepresented demographic on campus.

 Thankfully, the outlook has improved over the past decade.
-Women now make up 43% of Harvard Business School’s Class of 2019; they also represent 43% of the incoming class at the University of Pennsylvania’s Wharton School; and Stanford Graduate School of Business reported female enrollment at 41% for the Class of 2019.
+Women now make up 46% of Harvard Business School’s Class of 2023.
+They also represent a record-breaking 52% of the incoming class at the University of Pennsylvania’s Wharton School.
+Meanwhile, Stanford Graduate School of Business reported female enrollment at 44% for the Class of 2023.

 Business schools have really ramped up their efforts to recruit and groom future women leaders.
 If you’re a woman planning on pursuing an MBA, make sure to take advantage of every available opportunity.
 A great place to start is at a workshop event for women hosted by the program you’re considering.

 While you’ll also want to attend general information sessions, these diversity events can help shape your school selection process.
-Here, you’ll meet and network with other prospective students, current students, alumni, and faculty.
+You’ll meet and network with other prospective students, current students, alumni, and faculty.
 You can also ask questions about the specific opportunities for woman in the MBA program.

 Self-Confidence is Key

 When putting their application together, female candidates have to make sure that they exude confidence.
-The admissions committee shouldn’t have any doubt about whether the applicant will raise her hand and contribute to the classroom discussions that form a crucial part of the MBA learning experience.
-Essays, interviews and recommendation letters should indicate a high comfort level with speaking out, defending points of view, and collaborating with all types of people.
+The admissions committee shouldn’t doubt whether the applicant will raise her hand and contribute to the classroom discussions that form a crucial part of the MBA learning experience.
+Essays, interviews, and recommendation letters should indicate a high comfort level with speaking out, defending points of view, and collaborating with all types of people.